A German version of goulash soup, adapted from Chef Ludger Szmania at SZMANIA'S in Seattle, and is in honor of his mother Mathilde Szmania.

 Combine beef, paprika and flour in a bowl.
 Season with 1/2 teaspoon salt and 1/2 teaspoon pepper.
 Heat oil in a soup pot; add beef and brown on high heat, stirring.

 When brown, add onions.
 Cook and stir, allowing onions to soften; add bell peppers, potato and garlic, turning heat down to medium.
-When onions start to caramelize, add 1/2 cup water.
+When onions start to caramelize, add tomato paste and 1/2 cup water.
 Continue cooking until water is gone; add 1/2 cup more water and cook again until water is gone.
 Add remaining 7 cups water and let simmer on medium-low heat for 30 45 minutes, until beef is tender.

 Season with salt, pepper, lemon zest, caraway seeds and parsley.
 Serve with German bread.